Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Application to the Michaelis-Menten (MM) Model

 For this test we can use the test statistic $\widetilde{W}_{n,\alpha}$ given in \eqref{WTTSforSP}, i.e.,

-Then, for testing $H_0$ against the one sided alternative $H_1$ in \eqref{testofth2}, $H_0$ will be rejected at level of significance $\gamma$ if the observed value of $\widetilde{W}_{n,\alpha}$ exceeds $z_\gamma$, the $(1-\gamma)$-th quantile of $\mathcal{N}(0,1)$.
-Similarly, one can construct Wald-type tests for testing of the parameter $\beta_1$ against one sided or both sided alternatives.
+Then, for testing $H_0$ against the one-sided alternative $H_1$ in \eqref{testofth2}, $H_0$ will be rejected at level of significance $\gamma$ if the observed value of $\widetilde{W}_{n,\alpha}$ exceeds $z_\gamma$, the $(1-\gamma)$-th quantile of $\mathcal{N}(0,1)$.
+Similarly, one can construct Wald-type tests for testing of the parameter $\beta_1$ against one-sided or both-sided alternatives.

-We have conducted simulation studies to study the performance of the Wald-type test for the above discussed testing problem.
-In particular, we have computed the empirical level (ELevel) and the empirical power (EPower) of the test for various values of the tuning parameter $\alpha$ based on 1000 replications of simulated data; the simulation schemes for computations of ELevel and EPower are taken as follows:\\
+We have conducted simulation studies to study the performance of the Wald-type test for the above-discussed testing problem.
+In particular, we have computed the empirical level (ELevel) and the empirical power (EPower) of the test for various values of the tuning parameter $\alpha$ based on 1000 replications of simulated data; the simulation schemes for computations of ELevel and EPower are taken as follows:

 \textbf{For ELevel:} We have simulated samples as per Setup 2, but with $(\beta_1,\beta_2,\sigma) = (20,0,1)$ and different sample sizes ($n$).
 So, $y_i$'s are IID $\mathcal{N}(20,1)$, i.e., the MM model is not significant for these (pure) data.
-For introducing contamination, $e_c$ proportion of $y_i$'s are randomly selected and each $y_i$ is replaced by a random number between $z_i$ and $y_i$, where $z_i = \frac{20x_i}{5+x_i}$ is the true mean function of an MM model with parameters $\beta_1 = 20$, $\beta_2 = 5$.
-We have chosen such a contamination scheme, so as to make the (non-robust) estimates of $\beta_2$ likely to be larger than 0, so that a non-robust test will reject the null hypothesis more than expected due to the effect of data contamination, although the null hypothesis is true for the actual generated samples.
+To introduce contamination, $e_c$ proportion of $y_i$'s are randomly selected and each $y_i$ is replaced by a random number between $z_i$ and $y_i$, where $z_i = \frac{20x_i}{5+x_i}$ is the true mean function of an MM model with parameters $\beta_1 = 20$, $\beta_2 = 5$.
+We have chosen such a contamination scheme, to make the (non-robust) estimates of $\beta_2$ likely to be larger than 0, so that a non-robust test will reject the null hypothesis more than the expected due to the effect of data contamination, although the null hypothesis is true for the actual generated samples.
 The ideal values of ELevel, measured as the proportion of rejections, should be close to the level of the test, which is taken to be $5\%$ in our experiments.